fbpx

 If you prefer a quieter experience and don’t mind cooler temperatures, winter (December-February) can be a good option.

-How To Get To Cardiff
+How to Get to Cardiff

 Cardiff is easily accessible by various modes of transport.
 If you’re flying, Cardiff Airport (CWL) is located about 12 miles southwest of the city centre.